owasp-dep-scan/dep-scan/README.md

 # Introduction

 OWASP dep-scan is a next-generation security and risk audit tool based on known vulnerabilities, advisories, and license limitations for project dependencies.
-Both local repositories and container images are supported as the input, and the tool is ideal for CI environments with built-in build-breaker logic.
+Both local repositories and container images are supported as the input, and the tool is ideal for integration with ASPM/VM platforms and in CI environments.

 ![Depscan logo](dep-scan.png)